Distributed Algorithms for Robust Convex Optimization via the Scenario Approach: INTRODUCTION

 For undirected graphs, where the information flow between the nodes is bidirectional, we solve the distributed optimization problem by using an augmented Lagrangian function with a quadratic penalty \cite{bertsekas1999nonlinear}.
-Following this approach, a networked primal-dual sub-gradient algorithm is designed to find a saddle point.
+Following this approach, a distributed primal-dual sub-gradient algorithm is designed to find a saddle point.
 In this case, both the decoupled and coupled constraints are handled by introducing Lagrange multipliers, which provide a natural approach from the optimization viewpoint.
 For the coupled constraint, each node also needs to broadcast its estimate of an optimal solution to the SP, and the modified Lagrange multipliers to the neighbors, after which it recursively updates them by jointly using sub-gradients of local constraint functions.
 We show that each node finally converges to some common optimal solution to the SP.
 We remark that most of the existing work on distributed optimization \cite{chatzipanagiotis2015augmented,lee2016asynchronous,nedich2015convergence} uses the Euclidean projection to handle local constraints.
-The projection is easy to obtain only if the projection set has a special structure, which is generally not the case of the SP.
-Therefore, our algorithm is more attractive to solve the SP problem in the context of networked parallel algorithms.
+The projection is easy to perform only if the projection set has a special structure, which is generally not the case in the SP.
+From this perspective, our algorithm is more attractive to solve the SP problem in the context of distributed algorithms.